TonyBoy56/capstoneV2/README.md

 ### 7/29/20
 * 8-9:50: Encountering account linking issues with Activision and Playstation network.
 Searching for alternative accounts to present data. https://www.callofduty.com/
+* 10:00: Retrieve another account to hit endpoints of the call-of-duty-api with.
 ## User Stories:

 | Component | Story |